Sparse MoEs meet Efficient Ensembles: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Our study of the interplay between sparse MoEs and ensembles has shown that these two classes of models are symbiotic.
-Partitioned batch ensemble exemplifies those mutual benefits---as illustrated by its accuracy, log-likelihood, few-shot learning, robustness, and uncertainty calibration improvements over several challenging baselines in a range of benchmarks.
-While our study has focused on downstream fine-tuned models, we believe that an extension to the upstream case would also result in a fruitful investigation.
+Our study of the interplay between sparse MoEs and ensembles has shown that these two classes of models are symbiotic. \MName exemplifies those mutual benefits---as illustrated by its accuracy, log-likelihood, few-shot learning, robustness, and uncertainty calibration improvements over several challenging baselines in a range of benchmarks.
+We have also provided the first, to the best of our knowledge, investigation into the robustness and uncertainty calibration properties of V-MoEs---showing that these models are robust to dataset shift and are able to detect OOD examples.
+While our study has focused on downstream fine-tuned models, we believe that an extension to the upstream case and from-scratch training, would also result in a fruitful investigation.
+In fact, in \cref{sec:imagenet_from_scratch} we provide some promising, but preliminary, results for from-scratch training.
 Similarly, although we have focused on computer vision, our approach should be readily applicable to the modelling of text, where sparse MoEs have been shown to be remarkably effective.
 With the growing prevalence of sparse MoEs in NLP~\citep{patterson2021carbon}, the questions of understanding and improving the robustness and reliability of such models become increasingly important.
-Furthermore, the computational scale at which those models operate make those questions even more challenging to tackle.
-We believe that our study, and approaches such as pBE, make steps in those directions.
+Furthermore, the computational scale at which those models operate make those questions challenging to tackle.
+We believe that our study, and approaches such as \ack, make steps in those directions.